Pushpa Basnet: TEDx Kathmandu

-Basnet was a speaker at TEDx Kathmandu, in July 2012.
+Basnet was a speaker at TEDx Kathmandu, in July 2012. where she gave a speech about the future of children behind bars.

 ILGA Foundation Korea

 ILGA Foundation of South Korea awarded The Young ILGA Award to Basnet in September 2012, at Seoul's Chung Conference Hall for her contribution in human services.
 Basnet is the only foreigner to receive the award which was established in the memory of Social worker ILGA Kim Yong-ki in 1989.

 CNN Superhero 2016

 During a special ceremony at the Shrine Auditorium, Pushpa Basnet was named a "CNN Superhero" in 2016 on the 10th anniversary of the CNN Heroes campaign.